grnet/synnefo/docs/admin-guide.rst

 Additionally, administrative tasks can be performed via the admin web interface located in /admin.
 Only users of type ADMIN can access the admin pages.
-To change the type of a user to ADMIN, snf-admin can be used:
+To change the type of a user to ADMIN, snf-manage can be used:

 .. code-block:: console